Table of Contents

 Instructions administratives

-Affiliation to a Certified Social Secretariat or a Social Service Provider
+Affiliation to a Certified Social Secretariat or a Social Services Provider

-An employer can use a certified social secretariat or a social service provider to have his/her social obligations fulfilled, including those towards the National Social Security Office (NSSO).
+Employers can call upon the services of a certified social secretariat or a social services provider to fulfil their social obligations, including those to the National Social Security Office (NSSO).

-Social service providers and social secretariats are representatives of the employer who deal with the administrative formalities towards the social security institutions on behalf of the employer.
-They must also provide the employer with the necessary information to fulfil his/her obligations.
+Social services providers and social secretariats are representatives of the employer who deal with the administrative formalities regarding social security institutions on the employer’s behalf.
+They must also provide the necessary information to enable employers to meet their obligations.
+Certified social services providers and social secretariats are all private service providers.
+Their services are thus paid for by the employer-client.

-What Is the Difference Between a Certified Social Secretariat and a Social Service Provider?
+What Is the Difference Between a Certified Social Secretariat and a Social Services Provider?

-The difference between these two categories of intermediaries is that certified social secretariats are bodies recognised and controlled by public authorities.
-Only certified social secretariats can collect social contributions from affiliated employers and then pay them to the institutions responsible for collecting social security contributions (mainly the NSSO).
+Social secretariats are bodies recognised and supervised by public authorities.
+Only certified social secretariats can collect social security contributions from affiliated employers and then pay them to the institutions responsible for collecting social security contributions (mainly the NSSO).
 The NSSO must be informed of this mandate by means of a document ("proxy").

 Often, business counters have a related social secretariat which they will suggest you use.

-• When you hire your first employee (and up to a maximum of six employees), and provided you have received the reduction in employer's social security contributions for “first employment” when hiring this worker;
+• when hiring the first employee up to a maximum of three employees, provided that the reduction in employers social security contributions for “first employment” has been awarded for that employee;

 Other Administrative Formalities

-In addition to the steps with the NSSO and the possible affiliation to a certified social secretariat, you will also have to fulfil various other obligations:
+In addition to the steps with the NSSO and the possible affiliation to a certified social secretariat, there are several obligations you need to fulfil:

-• Taking out insurance against accidents at work;
+• affiliation to an insurance fund for accidents at work;

 Withholding Tax

-Any business owner, whether self-employed or a company, who wishes to hire staff must meet various tax obligations.
+Any entrepreneur (self-employed or company) wishing to hire staff must comply with various tax obligations.

-A self-employed person or a company that pays or grants remuneration, including benefits of any kind such as company cars, computers, mobile phones, housing, etc., to their employees or workers must deduct withholding tax.
+If you grant remuneration and benefits of any kind (e.g. the provision of company cars, computers, mobile phones, housing facilities, etc.) to your employees, you are liable for withholding tax.
 You are entitled to deduct this withholding tax from the taxable income you pay or allocate.

 If you bear the withholding tax that is due yourself instead of deducting it, this constitutes a benefit in kind that is taxable on the part of your employees.

-The withholding tax is calculated on taxable remuneration after deduction of personal social security contributions.
+The withholding tax is calculated on taxable remuneration, i.e. gross income minus personal social security contributions.

-You are also responsible for electronically submitting the withholding tax declaration within 15 days after the end of the month or quarter in which you paid or allocated the remuneration.
+The withholding tax declaration must be submitted within 15 days after the end of the month or quarter in which the remuneration was paid or allocated.

-The withholding tax due must also be paid in full within the same period, unless an exemption from payment can be applied to you.
+The withholding tax due must also be paid in full within the same period, unless an exemption from paying this tax can be applied.
 In the latter case, you are fully or partially exempt from paying the withholding tax that is due to the Treasury.

 There are various exemptions from paying withholding tax.
 These apply to the following: